syncfusion-content/blazor-docs/blazor/datagrid/print.md

 ## Print visible Page

-By default, the Syncfusion Blazor Grid prints all the pages of the grid.
+By default, the Syncfusion&reg; Blazor Grid prints all the pages of the grid.
 The [PrintMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html#Syncfusion_Blazor_Charts_ChartSeries_DashArray) property within the grid grants you control over the printing process.
 However, if you want to print only the current visible page, you can achieve this by setting the `PrintMode` property to **CurrentPage**.

 {% tabs %}
 {% highlight razor tabtitle="Index.razor" %}